Amazon::API - A generic base class for AWS Services

 NOTE: The original Amazon::API was written in 2017 as a very lightweight way to call a handfull of APIs.
 The evolution of the module was based on discovering, without much documentation or help, the nature of Amazon APIs.
 In retrospect, even back then, it would have been easier to consult the Botocore project and decipher how that project managed to create a library from the metadata.
 Fast forward to 2022 and Amazon::API began using the Botocore metadata in order to, in most cases, correctly call any AWS service.
 The Amazon::API module can still be used without the assistance of Botocore metadata, but it works a heckuva lot better with it.

-You can use Amazon::API in 3 different ways:
+You can use Amazon::API in several different ways:

 my $queues = Amazon::API->new(